gentlemanautomaton/cmdhook/README.md

 HOOK="<hookprogram> [<arg> ...]"
 ```

-This facilitates easy invocation of the of the shell, as in this `Dockerfile`
+This facilitates easy invocation of individual programs and of the shell, as in
-snippet:
+this `Dockerfile` snippet:

 ```
 ENV PRESTART  /bin/sh -c echo "Performing pre-run setup..." && sleep 2s && echo "done"